A woman sitting at a bar with a glass of alcohol

 9 min read

 As Carl Jung succinctly put it, “Shame is a soul-eating emotion.”
 But while shame — as well as its cousin, regret — are often shrouded in negativity, these universal feelings do serve a purpose.
 Recent scientific studies suggest they play pivotal roles in shaping our decision-making processes and future actions.
 Instead of shying away from them, what if we could understand them, accept them, and even use them to fuel positive change?
-Let’s decipher these twin emotional states and explore the transformative power they can hold.
+Let’s decipher these twin emotional states and explore the transformative power they can hold by exploring the difference between regret, guilt, and shame and looking at what shame and regret can teach us.

 Shining a Light on Regret